nafisalzamee-lab/BIX-Business-Performance-Analytics-Dashboard/README.md

-# Excel Business Performance Analytics Dashboard
+# BIX Business Performance Analytics Dashboard

 ## Project Overview
 This project features a **dynamic, interactive Excel dashboard** designed to analyze retail sales performance across stores, time periods, and customer segments.
 Transforming raw transactional data into actionable insights, the solution relies on a **normalized data model** in **Power Pivot** that interconnects a 20,000+ row fact table with specific customer, product, store, and custom date dimensions.
 Built entirely within Microsoft Excel using **Power Query** for data extraction and advanced **DAX measures** for calculation, the dashboard visualizes critical KPIs—including revenue, profit margins, targets, and refund trends—to support data-driven decision-making.